jonghyeonk/Multi-Trace-Alignment/README.md

 ### Approximating Multi-Perspective Trace Alignment Using Trace Encodings (Accepted in BPM 2023)

 This repository contains the scripts developed for the proposed approximate approach of multi-perspective alignment.
+We tested the approach using Sepsis and Road Fines event logs, and the results in Table 3~6 can be obtained by implementing below two scripts.

 1. 'prepare_bs_encoding.ipynb'